 |Bookshelf Home | Contents | Index | PDF|

-In the Siebel application database, there are application tables (known as base tables), which Siebel applications use.
+In the Siebel application database, there are application tables (known as base tables), which Siebel Business Applications use.
 For data to come from other corporate data sources (external databases) into Siebel application tables, the data must go through EIM tables.
-So the data exchanges between the Siebel database and external databases occurs in two parts:
+So the data exchanges between the Siebel database and external databases occurs in two phases:

-NOTE: You must use EIM to perform bulk imports, exports, merges, and deletes, because Siebel Systems does not support using native SQL to load data directly into Siebel base tables (the tables targeted to receive the data).
-You should also be aware that EIM translates empty strings into NULL.
+NOTE: You must use Siebel EIM to perform bulk imports, exports, merges, and deletes, because it is not supported to use native SQL to load data directly into Siebel base tables (the tables targeted to receive the data).
+Additionally, be aware that Siebel EIM translates empty strings into NULL.

 |Siebel Performance Tuning Guide||Copyright © 2013, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices.|